0

 Vacant apartments or homes are a major fact of life in Old North St. Louis.
 The current real estate vacancy rate here is 24.0%.
 This is higher than the rate of vacancies in 91.0% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-The Old North St. Louis neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
+One of the unique characteristics of the Old North St. Louis neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
 The Old North St. Louis neighborhood also has a greater percentage of children living in poverty (76.3%) than found in 99.1% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, of particular note, 8.2% of the people in the Old North St. Louis neighborhood currently reside in a correction facility, held due to punishment for a crime.